Shivangx01b/Audits/README.md

     - Blind sql leading to db dump.

  - High Impact
-    - Buying anything at any price .
+    - Buying anything at any price.
     - Filling Up account balance as integers are your friends.